 "You are exceptionally weird for a spirit," Anders said, because he refused to give that trumpeting judge the satisfaction of inspiring him.

 Before Justice, Anders had always run away.
-He joked about those decades spent fleeing templar ambitions, but every time the mage ran – every latch sprung, every galleon jumped, every provisions box crunched into – he was afraid this would be the last escape, his great finale flight.
-Every time the chapel-children caught him, Anders was sure that this was it; they were really going to Tranquil him; surely he wasn't worth hunting across nations simply to drag home in handcuffs.
-Every time he was shut away – thrown into a cell by a gold scruff, slammed into an isolation tower, sealed behind a warded metal door that siphoned out the daylight – he thought: "That's it, I'm finished, I can't survive this again," frantic tightness that shuddered through his chest and quickly crumbled to: "I'm choking, I can't breathe, I'm going to die!"
-The chamber would go dark – it was always so cruelly, inhumanly dark – and he would pace and pull his hair and hyperventilate until panic collapsed him.
-He was always so calm when they rounded him up in a glade or a town wharf, laughing at their hunters' slowness, stupidly brave.
-And yet, every time they began the long, excruciating haul up these spiral stairs, all that runner's pride would disintegrate.
-Hadley would cart the hysterical apostate and Anders would struggle, squirm, claw his way back towards the waning light, pleading and screaming at the templar not to do this to him.
-Not again, not again – don't do this!
+Oh, he joked about that now – "Time for Renegade Mage to cast Expeditious Retreat!"
+But every time Anders ran – every latch he'd sprung, every galleon he'd jumped, every box he'd crunched into – he was afraid this would be the last escape, his great finale.
+Every time the templars caught him, Anders was sure that this was it; they were really going to Tranquil him; or kill him; or tie a bow around his neck and kick him off a stool; surely he's not all this trouble to end up in handcuffs again.
+Every time he was shut away – thrown into a cell by a gold scruff, carried up an isolation tower, sealed behind a metal door that slammed daylight right out of the world – he thought: that's it.
+That's it, I'm finished, I can't survive this again – a frantic tightness that shuddered through his chest and quickly crumbled to: "I'm choking, I can't breathe, I'm going to die!"
+The darkness would lick inward from the sides of his eyes – it was always dark in a Chantry prison; inhumanly dark – and he would pace and pull his hair and hyperventilate until panic collapsed him.
+He was always so calm when they rounded him up in a hamlet or at a dock.
+He would laugh: "Hey, mate, thought you'd never get here!"
+He would be stupidly, desperately brave.
+And yet, every time they began the long, excruciating haul up those spiral stairs, all his runner's pride would disintegrate.
+Hadley would cart the hysterical apostate and Anders would struggle, squirm, kick, and bite his way back towards the waning light, pleading and screaming at the templar not to do this to him.
+Don't do it – not again – don't do this!
 Kill me!
-Don't lock me away!
+Don't put me away!